dotnet/dotnet-monitor/documentation/api/exceptions-custom.md

 # Exceptions History - Custom

-Captures a history of first chance exceptions that were thrown in the [default process](defaultprocess.md), with the ability to filter which exceptions are included in the response.
+Captures a history of first chance exceptions that were thrown in the specified process, with the ability to filter which exceptions are included in the response.

 >**Note**: This feature is not enabled by default and requires configuration to be enabled.
 The [in-process features](./../configuration/in-process-features-configuration.md) must be enabled since the exceptions history feature uses shared libraries loaded into the target application for collecting the exception information.